Christian48596/BoltzTraP2-python-scripts/README.md

 ## Troubleshooting

-  •	Missing Dependencies:
+**Missing Dependencies**:
-	•	Error: ModuleNotFoundError: No module named 'pandas'
-	•	Solution: Install the missing package using pip install pandas.
+*Error*: ModuleNotFoundError: No module named 'pandas' *Solution*: Install the missing package using pip install pandas.

-	•	Invalid Input File:
+**Invalid Input File**:
-	•	Error: Error loading data: [Error Details]
-	•	Solution: Ensure the input file path is correct and the file is formatted as expected.
+*Error*: Error loading data: [Error Details] *Solution*: Ensure the input file path is correct and the file is formatted as expected.

-	•	No Data Found for Selected Parameters:
+**No Data Found for Selected Parameters**:
-	•	Warning: Warning: No data found for T = 600 K.
+*Warning*: Warning: No data found for T = 600 K.
-	•	Solution: Verify that the entered temperature or (μ - E_F) values exist in the dataset.
+*Solution*: Verify that the entered temperature or (μ - E_F) values exist in the dataset.

-	•	Unit Detection Failure:
+**Unit Detection Failure**:
-	•	Message: Ef unit not specified in the header.
+*Message*: Ef unit not specified in the header.
 Assuming 'Ef[eV]'.
-	•	Solution: Ensure that the input file header includes the unit of Ef.
+*Solution*: Ensure that the input file header includes the unit of Ef.
 If not, the script defaults to eV.

-	•	Plot Not Generated:
+**Plot Not Generated**:
-	•	Message: No plots were generated for S vs μ - E_F due to missing data.
+*Message*: No plots were generated for S vs μ - E_F due to missing data.
-	•	Solution: Check the entered parameters and ensure they match the data within the specified tolerance.
+*Solution*: Check the entered parameters and ensure they match the data within the specified tolerance.